livingdocsIO/documentation/content/guides/media-library/media-library-setup/index.md

 ## Files

-Since `release-2021-06` you can manage other files than videos and images with the Livingdocs Media Library as well.
+You can also manage other files than videos and images with the Livingdocs Media Library as well.

 ### Server Config